methylDragon/fb_embedded_comment_scraper/README.md

 ### How it works

 I noticed that you can access the source of the iframes that Facebook dynamically generates via embedded JS in a webpage.
 Said source has JSON data hidden in a mess of text that can be parsed accordingly!

+### Applications

+I wrote this as part of a bigger project where we wanted to do natural language processing on a dataset of comments.
+This can help build that dataset!